AL333Z/ReactiveApplication/reactive_programming/lifting.md

 f(b1)  \rightarrow f_{lifted}(b1) .
 $$

-2. **Explicit lifting**, usually used by statically typed langueges.
+2. **Explicit lifting**, usually used by statically typed languages.
 In this case the language provides a set of combinators to lift ordinary operators to operate on behaviors.
 Formally:
 $$
 lift(f)(b1)  \rightarrow f_{lifted}(b1) .
 $$